Skip to content

 if is_valid(state, choice):

-# Trial: make a choice, update the state
+# Attempt: make a choice and update the state

 make_choice(state, choice)